ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 Not unless you want to!
 We have some exciting features planned for version 2 and beyond, but they will all be optional and fully backwards-compatible.

+= How may I use this plugin with an unsupported version of WordPress? =

+If you would like to migrate from a different version of WordPress _AT YOUR OWN RISK_, you can use the following code in your current theme or a mu-plugin to enable the migration:

+`add_filter( 'classicpress_ignore_wp_version', '__return_true' );`

 = I need help with something else, what should I do? =

 Like all of ClassicPress, our support is a volunteer effort by the community.
 If you need help with something, please let us know in [our support forum](https://forums.classicpress.net/c/support/ "visit our support forum").